 Doug Ford’s Environment Minister, Todd McCarthy, states he wants to speed up permitting to “get shovels in the ground sooner” with a Conservation Authority mega-merger.
 Join us to say NO WAY!

-Template and talking points for your email or call:
+Talking points for your call or email:

-Copy the template below, or quote from HCA’s Corporate Statement for your email or call to MPPs.
+Copy the template below, or quote from HCA’s Corporate Statementfor your email or call to MPPs.
 Easy copy/paste contacts here.

-Dear Provincial decision makers,
+DearProvincial decision makers,

 I am writing from the Hamilton area to express my opposition to the Province’s plan to merge Ontario’s 36 Conservation Authorities into just seven.
 My reasons are listed below and echo those of the Hamilton Conservation Authority watershed experts: